Stone Duality for Topological Convexity Spaces: Preconvexity Spaces and the Adjunction with Topological Convexity Spaces

-\begin{corollary} If $(X,d)$ is a metric space, such that every closed ball is compact, every open ball is convex, every convex set is connected and every pair of disjoint closed convex sets are separated by a closed half-space (a closed convex set with convex complement) then the induced topological convexity space is fixed by the adjunction. \end{corollary}
+\begin{corollary} If $(X,d)$ is a metric space, such that every closed ball is compact, every open ball is convex, every convex set is connected, every pair of disjoint closed convex sets are separated by a closed half-space, and every interval $[a,b]$ is isomorphic to the real interval $[0,1]$ then the induced topological convexity space is fixed by the adjunction. \end{corollary}

 \begin{proof} We will show that the conditions of Proposition~\ref{GeneralTeetotal} hold in this case.
-The only condition not given is the Hausdorff condition, which is always true for metric spaces. \end{proof}
+The Hausdorff condition is always true for metric spaces.